tlentali/pycht/README.md

 Behind this script, you will find algos used for marketing, financial prediction and client targeting.
 The pics is tranlated into a matrice, each value indicate a pixel color in three dimension.
-Then, clustering algorithm is used to reshape the picture by colors.
+Then, a clustering algorithm is used to reshape the picture by colors.
 The number of colors desired is a parameter and is chosen directly by the user.
 As an output you have the picture with the number of color you choose and a picture by color to elaborate each stencils one by one.

 ## 🖖 Contributing